-(ownership transferred to the municipality) or as an environmental reserve easement (private ownership is retained).
+i.
+Environmental reserves will be taken according to Section 664 of the Municipal Government Act; either in the form of a lot (ownership transferred to the municipality) or as an environmental reserve easement (private ownership is retained).
 The County or the Village, as the case may be, may require any owner/developer to provide hazard land as environmental reserve as part of a subdivision application.
 Where the Village or County wish to ensure public access to a water body, environmental reserve in the form of a lot will be taken.
 All environmental reserve is to remain in its natural state except as permitted in accordance with Part 17, Division 9 of the Municipal Government Act.
-In some instances, conservation easements may be considered in place of environmental reserves, as provided for in the section 22 of the Environmental Enhancement and Protection Act.
+In some instances, conservation easements may be considered in place of

+- environmental reserves, as provided for in the section 22 of the Environmental Enhancement and Protection Act. - ii.
+Municipal reserve dedication within the IDP Area generally shall be dedicated as land to be used for school and/or park purposes within residential developments.

+(d) Recreation

-- ii.
-Municipal reserve dedication within the IDP Area shall generally be dedicated as land to be used for school and/or park purposes within residential developments. - (d) Recreation - i.
-Areas around Briker Lake (see Map 12Map 12) are designated to provide for enhancements to existing trails, new trail development, and passive recreation uses that are compatible with the environment and adjacent land uses.
-Both municipalities will work together to create an interconnected trail system within the IDP area. - The Village and the County will explore opportunities to work together on provincial and federal grant applications for recreation and tourism initiatives in relation to the IDP area. - (e) Enforcement - i.
+- i.
+Areas around Tyler Lake (see Map 12Map 12) are designated to provide for enhancements to existing trails, new trail development, and passive recreation uses that are compatible with the environment and adjacent land uses.
+Both municipalities will work together to create an interconnected trail system within the IDP area. - ii.
+The Village and the County will explore opportunities to work together on provincial and federal grant applications for recreation and tourism initiatives in relation to the IDP area.

+(e) Enforcement

+- i.
 Agreed upon standards for trail development dealing with such issues as fencing, berming, screening, landscaping, site coverage, setbacks, height restrictions, etc., applicable to development adjacent to the highways will be implemented through each municipality's Land Use Bylaw. - ii.
 Where appropriate, the Village and the County will endeavour to find efficiencies in bylaw enforcement through public education regarding safe and responsible trail use, water body health, Off Highway Vehicle regulations, fishing & hunting regulations, and property ownership and the exploration of shared bylaw services.